 Having points rather than lines may not be fully comfortable, so there is another way to bring the coordinates to GoogleMyMaps.

-At the summary I can add up, that definitely the easiest way to get the coordinate grids in all systems presented is switching on the “Grids” in the Google Earth.
-The WGS-84 coordinate grids are the most difficult to get in the Google Maps and GoogleMyMaps.
+In the summary I can add up, that definitely the easiest way to get the coordinate grids in all systems presented is by switching on the “Grids” in Google Earth.
+The WGS-84 coordinate grids are the most difficult to get in Google Maps and GoogleMyMaps.
 I have presented the ways how to get it over and implement the WGS-84 coordinate grids both to Google Maps and GoogleMyMaps at least for specific areas.